Tag Archives: Tz’i

 Tz’i is possibly the nawal with the most colourful reputation.
 Some describe it as the nawal of “sex, drugs and rock and roll” and it has the possibility to live up to that label.
 One of the functions an Aj Q’ij (Mayan spiritual guide) performs is divination, usually using red seeds called Tz’ite.
 If a question is asked about a relationship and Tz’i comes up in the reading, it is seen as a sign of infidelity.
 Tz’i is instinctual, and closes its ears to reason when it gets an idea, particularly when it is hormonally driven.
 This is the worst possible aspect of Tz’i and when it falls down, it does so spectacularly, which is why it tends to be remembered for those events.

 However, what is sometimes forgotten is the other side of Tz’i, which is the side more frequently displayed.
-Just as Tz’i can represent infidelity, it also represents faith and loyalty, and just as it can be the trouble maker, it also represents law.
+Just as Tz’i can represent infidelity, it also represents faith and loyalty.
+Just as it can be the trouble maker, it also represents law.
 It is the nawal of police, lawyers and judges.
 Tz’i is unwavering faith, unconditional loyalty.
 The totem animal of Tz’i is the dog, and through the actions of dogs we can understand both the loyalty aspect, and the instinctual.
 Tz’i is also the guide and protector on life’s path, ensuring that it’s charge travels safely.
 It is a day when your faith or loyalty may be tested, where your instincts are stimulated.
-The positive traits of this day give rise to to some of the greatest displays of friendship, but be aware that your loyalty may be tested by temptation.
+The positive traits of this day give rise to to some of the greatest displays of friendship.
+However, be aware that your loyalty may be tested by temptation.

 The dog sits by the cauldron, from the Madrid Codex